Davey Moore (boxer, born 1959)

-Davey Moore (June 9, 1959 – June 3, 1988) was an American professional boxer who held the WBA light middleweight title between February 1982 and June 1983, the second of two professional champions who shared the name in the second half of the 20th century.
+Davey Moore (June 9, 1959 – June 3, 1988) was an American professional boxer who competed from 1980 to 1988.
+He held the World Boxing Association (WBA) light middleweight title from 1982 to 1983.
+He is the second of two professional champions who shared the name in the second half of the 20th century.
 Each died around the age of thirty, the first, Davey S. Moore, as a result of punishment in a fight, the second in an accident at his home.

 The latter was born in New York during the championship reign of the first.
 As a boxer, he rose quickly through the light middleweight ranks—perhaps too quickly, according to some boxing writers and critics.

 Notable amateur fights

 Davey Moore won four New York Golden Gloves Championships.
 Moore won the 1976 135 lb Sub-Novice Championship.
 Moore also won the 1977, 1978 and 1979 147 lb Open Championships.
 He was defeated in the 1980 147 lb Open division by Pedro Vilella who was a three time New York Golden Gloves Champion.
 Moore was trained at the Morrisania Youth Center in the Bronx, New York by Leon Washington, a former professional Middleweight.